ViBiOh/kmux/README.md

 ### `log`

-`log` command open a pod's watcher on a resource (Deployment, Service, CronJob, etc) by using label selector and stream every container of every pod it finds.
+`log` command open a pod's watcher on a resource (Deployment, Service, CronJob, etc) by using label or fiels selector and stream every container of every pod it finds.
 New pods matching the selector are automatically streamed.

 Each log line has a prefix of the pod's name and the container name, and also the context's name if there are multiple contexts.
 These kind of metadatas are written to the `stderr`, this way, if you have logs in JSON, you can pipe `kmux` output into `jq` for example for extracting wanted data from logs (instead of using `grep`).